ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ### General rules

-1. Solo Score Rush is a multi-bracket (single, and later double elimination) tournament, played on osu!stable, osu!mania game mode (4K variant).
+1. Solo Score Rush is a multi-bracket (single, and later double-elimination) tournament, played on osu!(stable), osu!mania game mode (4K variant).
 2. Beatmap scoring is based on ScoreV2.
 3. All matches will use Free Mod rules.
 This means the following mods are allowed: No Fail (NF), Mirror (MR), Fade In (FI), Hidden (HD), Flashlight (FL).
    - As a result of No Fail being allowed, failed scores will be counted in their integrity (ie. failed scores with No Fail are counted, while failed scores without No Fail aren't).
 4. The mappool for each stage will be announced by the mappool selectors on the official stream at appropriate times.
-5. The match schedules for each stage will be announced by the tournament organisers on the Master Sheet, as well as in the Discord Server via a player-only ping, as soon as possible.
+5. The match schedules for each stage will be announced by the tournament organisers on the master sheet, as well as in the Discord server via a player-only ping, as soon as possible.
-6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
+6. Use of the visual settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics in unintended ways.
 7. If either player is not present at match time, the match can be postponed for up to 10 minutes.
 If after this period either player is not present, a win by default will be declared for the other player.
-If neither player is present, the match will be nullified and the player who has the higher Priority Rating (see WIN CONDITIONS, 2.) of the match's round wins by default.
+If neither player is present, the match will be nullified and the player who has the higher Priority Rating (see [winning conditions](#winning-conditions), section 2) of the match's round wins by default.
 8. Players may ask for a rematch if they encounter technical issues while playing within 30 seconds or 25% of the beatmap drain length (whichever happens first) of the game's start.
 Referees may, at their discretion, veto this request.
    - "Lag spikes" are not considered a valid reason to rematch a beatmap.
    - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 9. If a player disconnects mid-game, their score will not be counted towards their cumulative, unless adequate proof of said score is provided.
 The following are considered as acceptable proof:
    - Player point-of-view live stream snippets (commonly referred to as "clips" or "VODs").
 The entirety of the play, along with the results screen must be clearly visible along with the affected player's score.
-   - Replay files of the play, taken directly from the "Local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen on the multiplayer lobby link).
+   - Replay files of the play, taken directly from the "local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen on the multiplayer lobby link).
    - Player scores may be derived from the official stream as a last resort, in cases where the match is streamed.
 10. Players are expected to keep the match running fluently and without delays.
 Excessive match delays from the players' side may result in penalties being applied by the tournament organisers.
-Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, and other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.
+Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, and other deliberate inappropriate misbehaviour is strictly prohibited, and will be punished accordingly.
 11. Any attempts to manipulate bracket outcomes or future matchups may result in the immediate disqualification of the player from the competition.
 Examples of manipulative behavior include, but are not limited to:
     - Deliberately playing poorly to lose a game or match.
     - Colluding with other players to force a desired matchup.